viggez/viggez/README.md

 ## Hi there 👋

-Here I have collected my projects and some of my schoolwork.
+Here I have collected some of my work.

+My projects are kept secret and therefore cannot be shown at this page.

 <!--
 **viggez/viggez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.